ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Added toggle-button to garage door.

 ### 0.1.3 (2019-08-01)
-* (sbormann) Added seperate background image for active devices.
+* (sbormann) Added separate background image for active devices.
 * (sbormann) Fixed background-options (color and opacity) for active and inactive device tiles.
 * (sbormann) Added more space to views bottom.
 * (sbormann) Fixed invert level for blinds.